hhas/nodeautomation/doc/06-classes-and-enums.md

 ### Null

-For convenience, NodeAutomation maps JS's `null` value to the `missing value` constant.
+For convenience, NodeAutomation maps Apple events' `missing value` constant to JavaScript's `null` value.
 This makes it easy to check for missing values using the standard `===` operator.

 ### Number

-JS represents all numbers internally as 64-bit floats.
+JavaScript represents all numbers internally as 64-bit floats.
 For compatibility NodeAutomation packs non-fractional numbers as SInt32 where possible.

 ### Strings